“The Sad Waltz is about as out of the box as you can get - and I mean that in a very, very good way! ...I give it my highest recommendation!”

-June 1, 2017: Christopher James, American composer, pianist and producer, announces the release of his latest work, The Sad Waltz on July 14, 2017.
+Christopher James, American composer, pianist and producer, released latest work, The Sad Waltz on July 14, 2017.

 The Sad Waltz, a follow-up to the autobiographical album House by the Railroad, is a collection of 13 original, colorful and diverse compositions written programmatically for an imagined visual environment.
 Featuring a number of world class musicians, Tony Levin (Peter Gabriel), Tim Lefebvre ( David Bowie), Gerry Leonard (David Bowie) and Andy Snitzer (Paul Simon), Christopher James draws on lifelong musical memories, influences and inspirations to weave this journey.
 The opening track, “Consequence of Intent” is an impressionistic juxtaposition for piano and ambient electronica, accentuated by the haunting guitars of David Torn.
 “The Steppes of Mora” is classically influenced with a tip of the hat to the great John Barry.
 “I Can See it Now” looks back at James’ relationship with his late father with lyrics written by Nashville songwriter, Craig Carothers.
 “Ostinato” and “Claude’s Clouds” further demonstrate James’ interest in contemporary classical composition.
 Grammy tm award winner, Gil Goldstein, wrote the elegant arrangement for cello and accordion to compliment the piano on the title track, “The Sad Waltz”.
 The powerfully moving last track, “Guardian Angel” was written as a tribute to Elton John.
 “His music gave me a context for life and provided a beacon of light that continues to be my north star”.